kaitpw/kanji-heatmap/README.md

   - Phonetic Component
   - Visually Similar
 - Allow use of custom colors for card background and JLPT border

+**🛠️🛠️Bugs To Fix🛠️🛠️**

+- 🪲🐞 Some fonts don't load when app is installed and is working offline

 ## Generating PWA Manifest